 International Business Membership Associations

-- International Executives Association: A network of elite managers that allows international business professionals to make connections across the globe.
+- A network of elite managers that allows international business professionals to make connections across the globe.
 Members attend annual conferences, give referrals, and learn from one another.
 Professionals join as individuals or companies depending on their needs.

-- International Transportation Management Association: The ITMA specializes in connecting logistics and transportation managers around the world.
+- The ITMA specializes in connecting logistics and transportation managers around the world.
 The organization awards scholarships for learners who want to work in this field as well as a job board for current professionals.
 Members can also keep up with the latest industry news.